-I understand that not everybody loves dogs.
 I’ve even met people who can’t stand “dog people” which is fine because everybody is entitled to their own opinions.
 But I personally love dogs and that’s what I want to talk about today!

 I got my first dog when I was 10 and I had him until I was 20.
 His name was Cooper and he was a Miniature Pinscher.
 I got my second dog when I was 21 and then I got my third dog a year later.
 So I’ve had dogs for pretty much the past 15 years.